Maple Leaf Gardens: Harold Ballard takes control: 1972–1990

-On July 7, 1974, the arena was the host of a Professional wrestling tournament which was called World Cup Wrestling.
+On July 7, 1974, the arena hosted a Professional wrestling tournament called World Cup Wrestling.
 Various International stars competed in like Dara Singh, Pat Roach, Danny Lynch, Tiger Jeet Singh, Prince Mann Singh, Randhawa, Than Yen Chang, Majid Ackra, Kashmir Singh, Tony Parisi, Chris Tolos, Golden Boy Apollo, and Terry Yorkston etc. In the main event match, world champion Dara Singh defeated Danny Lynch and retained his title.

-Concert Promotions International was founded in 1973, by Bill Ballard, with Michael Cohl and David Wolinksy and brought many big-name music acts to the Gardens.
+Concert Promotions International was founded in 1973 by Bill Ballard with Michael Cohl and David Wolinksy and brought many big-name music acts to the Gardens.
 The arena played host to The Rolling Thunder Revue Tour, with two consecutive shows, on December 1–2, 1975, headed by Bob Dylan.
-Bob Marley and The Wailers performed here on June 9, 1978, and November 1, 1979, in support of his Kaya Tour 1978 and Survival Tour 1979 respectively.
+Bob Marley and The Wailers performed here on June 9, 1978, and November 1, 1979, in support of his Kaya Tour 1978 and Survival Tour 1979, respectively.
 The Bee Gees performed here on August 31, 1979.
-ABBA played here on Sunday, October 7, 1979, their last ever concert appearance in North America.
+ABBA played here on Sunday, October 7, 1979, their last-ever concert appearance in North America.
 The Who performed at the Gardens on October 21, 1976, marking their final concert with drummer Keith Moon with a paying audience.
 The Who returned to the venue in December 1982 for the final show of what was originally intended to be their farewell tour.
 The Jacksons performed here on August 5, 1981, during their Triumph Tour.
 The video for The Reflex by Duran Duran was shot at Maple Leaf Gardens in March 1984.
 Toronto rock trio Rush recorded a live video for their Grace Under Pressure Tour at Maple Leaf Gardens.
 The arena played host to Amnesty International's legendary Human Rights Now!
 Benefit Concert on September 15, 1988.
 The show was headlined by Bruce Springsteen & The E Street Band and also featured Sting, Peter Gabriel, Tracy Chapman, Youssou N'Dour and k.d. lang.
 Pearl Jam performed at the arena on September 21, 1996 (the only Canadian date on the tour).
 From 1973 until the closing of Maple Leaf Gardens CPI brought the top rock and pop acts to Maple Leaf Gardens.